Photo of many batteries

 No endorsement: listing on this page is provided for information purposes only and does not mean Council endorses the organisation's products or services.

-Check our bin guide for items that can be recycled in your kerbside bins.
+Check our Bin it Right for items that can be recycled in your kerbside bins.
 However, remember it is always a better option for your items to be used by someone else.

 Watch your Waste - have a read of our waste dashboard and see the waste generated by your suburb.